acwu1/aonicc-website/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "&ldquo;The airplane has unveiled for us the true face of the Earth.&rdquo;" subtitle = "Antoine de Saint-Exupéry"
+title = "&ldquo;The airplane has unveiled for us <br /> the true face of the Earth.&rdquo;" subtitle = "Antoine de Saint-Exupéry"

 [design]